MaJerle/c-code-style/README.md

 /* This is comment (ok) */
 ```

-- For multi-line comments use `space+asterix` for every line
+- For multi-line comments use `space+asterisk` for every line
 ```c
 /*
  * This is multi-line comments,